Petrol panic and sunshine may keep UK from recession

 News from major British retailers out this week has painted a patchy picture of the sector.

-Debenhams, the country's second-biggest department store group, surprised markets with broadly flat profits and sounded positive about the coming months, while sales at Britain's biggest clothing retailer Marks & Spencer Plc disappointed after it ran out of best-selling lines.
+Debenhams (DEB.L), the country's second-biggest department store group, surprised markets with broadly flat profits and sounded positive about the coming months, while sales at Britain's biggest clothing retailer Marks & Spencer Plc (MKS.L) disappointed after it ran out of best-selling lines.

 (Editing by Jeremy Gaunt)